HIGHLIGHTS

 No hate on the processor; it is a capable chip.
 But the 6s Gen 3 launched back in mid-2024, and on a 2026 phone, it does feel a little dated.
 That said, it still offers far better performance than the Redmi 15 4G that launched in Nepal last year.

 The phone comes in 6GB RAM with 128GB storage, and there is also an 8GB variant with 256GB storage.
-And if that is still not enough, there is a hybrid microSD card slot for further expansion.
+If that is still not enough, there is a hybrid microSD card slot for further expansion.

 The camera department, just like the Redmi 15, is not particularly exciting.
 The M8s packs a 50MP main camera alongside an auxiliary lens.
 The module may look like a triple-camera setup at first glance, but that third cutout is purely decorative.
 Up front, there is an 8MP selfie shooter.